 - January 20: UK Stocks Gain on China’s Growth

 As always, markets include expectations for events like this when they set prices and adjust if the outcome varies with what was expected.
 It is hard enough for professional investors to keep track, never mind a novice or even average investor.
+This is why more people are using services similar to Stocktrades to get informative company reports on stocks to help the average investor make better decisions.

 To use an analogy, the market news is like the weather.
 One day it’s sunny.
 The next day it rains.
 It’s unseasonably warm one day but cool the next.
 The narrower your frame of reference, the greater the apparent variability.